MLInsightLab/MLInsightLab/README.md

 8. **Variable Store**:
    - Store secure variables and other values to the Variable Store.
    - Complete with API access.

+9. **mlinsightlab Python SDK**
+   - Python SDK for interaction with the platform
+   - Enables users to perform actions within the platform using a Python-native approach.
+   - Installable via PyPi via the command `pip install mlinsightlab` or directly via source code install via this repository.

 ## Quick Start Guide